 In July 2024, Huawei opened its biggest R&D center to date near Shanghai, designed to accommodate nearly 35,000 personnel.

-In November 2024, Huawei announced its plans to start mass-producing advanced artificial intelligence chips within the first quarter of 2025.
+In November 2024, Huawei announced its plans to start mass-producing advanced artificial intelligence chips within the first quarter of 2025, named Ascend 910C.

-As of 2024, more than half of Huawei's employees are involved in research.
-In the same year, Huawei spent $22.1 billion on R&D, around 22.4% of its net sales, being one of the six companies in the world to spend more than $20 billion on R&D spending.
+As of 2024, more than half of Huawei's employees are involved in research, and the company spent $22.1 billion on R&D, around 22.4% of its net sales, being one of the six companies in the world to spend more than $20 billion on R&D spending.

-From 2024 onwards, some of Huawei's solar products are also sold under the "iStore" brand in Australia.
+From 2024 onwards, some of Huawei's solar products were also sold under the "iStore" brand in Australia.

 In March 2025, Huawei became the focus of a corruption investigation in Brussels, Belgium, involving allegations of bribery targeting the European Parliament.